-The “all or nothing” approach – in nutrition, parties, and work deadlines can often feel like the only way due to the nature of our societal need for instant gratification.
-We neglect balance because we fear we may stumble a little or even fall, losing track of the things we were trying to juggle.
-But in choosing not to add balance in our lives, we may become ultra focused on one aspect of life and miss out on the many benefits that come from engaging in our whole selves.
+The “all or nothing” approach – in nutrition, gatherings, and work can often feel like the only way in the 21st century need for instant gratification.
+We neglect balance out of fear of stumbling or falling and losing track of the things we juggle.
+In choosing to neglect balance in our lives, we may become ultra focused on one aspect and miss out on the many benefits that come from engaging in our whole selves.
 Like engaging core strength during a bicep exercise.

 Maybe it’s opting out of a social event to go to a relaxing yoga class.
 Or possibly it’s drinking a full glass of water in between each cocktail at happy hour.
-The opportunity I had during this past week was to do a cookie swap with friends.
+I had an opportunity during this past week was to do a cookie swap with friends.
 I’ve written about salad swaps in previous blog posts – an activity that I host to make meal prep a little easier, encourage healthy lunch time habits and have easy access to extra vegetables.
 This past Sunday the same group of friends wanted to get together and do a cookie swap because “tis the season.”
 And in an effort of balance (while it did take much more prep and effort to bake and cook) we chose to do the cookie swap and the salad swap rather than the cookie swap instead of the salad swap.
 As a result of our balance and extra effort work we all brought home a plate of sweets and a whole week’s worth of healthy meals!